 - Preheat your oven to 350º F.

-- In a small microwave-safe bowl, gradually melt your white chocolate at 20-second intervals.
+- In a small microwave-safe bowl, gradually melt 8 ounces white chocolate chips at 20-second intervals.
 Stir between each 20-second heating.
 You can also melt your chocolate in a double boiler if you prefer.
-Add your wet ingredients to the dry ingredients and mix well.
+Add 8 tablespoons unsalted butter to the white chocolate and stir.
+Add 5 large eggs, 1/4 cup canola oil, and 2 teaspoons pure vanilla extract to the bowl and mix.
+Add these wet ingredients to the dry ingredients and mix well.

 - Pour the wet ingredients into the dry ingredients.